cheap-glitch/vim.help/README.md

 there are still  plenty of edge cases  to catch.
 Furthermore, many  pages of the reference manual have a unique format and  need a special processor to turn them into legible web pages.

+Other features that would be nice to have:
+  * full-site search ([DocSearch](https://docsearch.algolia.com/docs/what-is-docsearch) seems pretty nice)
+  * better mobile and small-screen support
+  * better a11y (maybe a specific colorscheme?)

 If   you're   interested    in   helping   out,   please   take    a   look   at [CONTRIBUTING.md](https://github.com/cheap-glitch/vim.help/blob/master/CONTRIBUTING.md).